 The operator of every motor vehicle involved in an accident in which there is a death, personal injury or damage to any one person's property of $1,000 or combined damage to property of $2,000 shall immediately report the matter to the nearest available peace officer who has jurisdiction.

 The legal drinking age is 21 for consumption of alcoholic beverages.
 Malt beverages are available on- and off-sale 7 a.m. to 2 a.m.
 Monday through Sunday morning.
 On Sundays, liquor and wine are sold on-sale in restaurants only, 11 a.m. to midnight.
 Package liquor sales on Sunday are allowed only by city or county ordinance.
-Some Indian reservations are alcohol-free environments.
+Open consumption is prohibited unless specifically allowed at or because of select events.
+Some Native American reservations are alcohol-free environments.
 Please check with tribal offices before importing alcohol onto reservations.